scperkins/EJEHardenberg.github.io/public/writing/poetry/sterile.md

 Into the machine you'll go in an hour
 Until then, sit quiet and smile
 Hundreds of dollars to look deep inside
-Then the doctor will ask why you cried
+Then the doctor will ask: "why did you cry"